bswann518/bswann518/README.md

 - 👋 Hi, I’m @bswann518
 - 👀 I’m interested in the intersection of contemporary poetry & poetics and coding.
-- 🌱 I’m currently learning how to code, but I'm not very good at it yet!
+- 🌱 I’m hoping to learn multi-level tools that allow for fresh modes of engagement
-- 💞️ I’m looking to collaborate on any projects that have to do with poetics, especially creative coding; but the caveat is that I'm a beginner.
+- 💞️ I’m looking to collaborate on any projects that have to do with poetics, especially creative coding and data visualization
 - 📫 How to reach me bswann518@gmail.com

 <!---